Designating all salary as housing allowance? Is it legal? It is advisable?

 My reply to him:

-I am not a LICENSED professional; however, I am an accountant that knows how to research and find answers.
 I have researched your references stated in your comment.
-Nowhere in those references or in the IRS tax code does it state that a church cannot designate a minister's compensation as 100% housing allowance.
+Nowhere in those references or in the IRS tax code does it state that a church cannot designate all salary as housing allowance.
+Please let me know if I am incorrect and there is a place in the tax code that says you cannot designate 100% of a minister's "reasonable" compensation as a housing allowance and I will share that information with my readers.

-I think what we both can agree on is that a housing allowance cannot exceed what is reasonable, but most of the readers of this site are administrators of small churches.
+Please keep in mind that most of the readers of this site are administrators of small churches.
 Many have ministers that have secular jobs because the church cannot pay them very much.

 Now if a minister did not have another job or other sources of income to pay his "other" expenses, I could see where the IRS would question a 100% housing allowance.